Living root bridge: Conventional structures

 Root bridges can also be trained by guiding the young roots of rubber fig trees across conventional structures, such as already existing steel wire suspension bridges.
 As the structure being used as a scaffold is already functional, the problem of the length of time it takes for a root bridge to become functional is here essentially bypassed; the conventional structure can be used until the more sustainable root bridge is sufficiently strong.

 Distribution

 West Jaintia and East Khasi districts

 Living root bridges are known to occur in the West Jaintia Hills district and East Khasi Hills district.
 In the Jaintia Hills, examples of living root bridges can be found in and around the villages of Shnongpdeng, Nongbareh, Khonglah, Padu, Kudeng Thymmai, Siej and Kudeng Rim.
 In the East Khasi Hills, living root bridges nearby Cherrapunji are known to exist in and around the villages of Tynrong, Mynteng, Nongriat, Nongthymmai, and Laitkynsew.

 East of Cherrapunji, examples of living root bridges are known to exist in the Khatarshnong region, in and around the villages of Nongpriang, Sohkynduh, Kongthong, Rymmai, and Mawshuit.
-Many more can be found near Pynursla and Mawlynnong.
+Many more can be found near the town of Pynursla, including in the villages of Mawkyrnot and Rangthylliangand Mawlynnong.